Isysxp/PDP11-on-the-M5-Core/README.md

   This application is based upon the Pico 1140 project (https://github.com/Isysxp/Pico_1140) which implements a reasonable emulation of a DEC PDP11/40 processor with RK11 and RL01/2 disk drives.
 The idea was to shrink what used to be an entire rack full of stuff into a tiny box that can be lost behind the console terminal.
+(See photgraph: https://photos.google.com/photo/AF1QipPFVmZxG_FcibzDAUMDVP4PwSy7cSt0lIZ5ATov)
-(See photgraph) The M5Core2 module from M5Stack (https://shop.m5stack.com/products/m5stack-core2-esp32-iot-development-kit) is a remarkable system containing an ESP32 with 4Mb PSRAM, a 320x240 touch screen TFT, an SD Card and a number of other interesting devices.
+The M5Core2 module from M5Stack
+(https://shop.m5stack.com/products/m5stack-core2-esp32-iot-development-kit) is a remarkable system containing an ESP32 with 4Mb PSRAM, a 320x240 touch screen TFT, an SD Card and a number of other interesting devices.
 It also has its own internal Lithium cell that can be charged from the USB socket.
 This will run your whole datacentre for some hours!!!! <br>